-Proxies and voting instructions in the form enclosed with this Proxy Statement are solicited by the Board of Directors of Discovery Laboratories, Inc., a Delaware corporation (referred to as "we", "our", "us", and "the Company"), with our principal executive offices at 2600 Kelly Road, Suite 100, Warrington, Pennsylvania 18976-3622, for use at the Annual Meeting of Stockholders and any adjournment or postponement thereof (the "Annual Meeting") to be held December 21, 2010, at 10:00 a.m.
-Eastern Standard Time at The Inn at Lambertville Station, 11 Bridge Street, Lambertville, NJ 08530.
-It is expected that this Proxy Statement and the form of proxy will be mailed to stockholders on or about November 8, 2010.
+Proxies and voting instructions in the form enclosed with this Proxy Statement are solicited by the Board of Directors of Discovery Laboratories, Inc., a Delaware corporation (referred to as "we", "our", "us", and "the Company"), with principal executive offices at 2600 Kelly Road, Suite 100, Warrington, Pennsylvania 18976-3622, for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held on December 21, 2010, at 10:00 a.m.
+Eastern Standard Time, and at any postponements or adjournments thereof.
+The Annual Meeting will be held at The Inn at Lambertville Station, 11 Bridge Street, Lambertville, NJ 08530.
+It is expected that this Proxy Statement and the form of proxy will be mailed to stockholders on or about November 15, 2010.